calaldees/teachingWorkshops/teacherTraining/behaviour.md

 * Teacher "Desktop remote class control system" (I'm not sure of it's value)
     * This takes agency and responsibility away from the student

+BATTLEPLAN!
-TASK: Draw a layout of your teaching space on A2/A1 paper?
+TASK: Pair up - Draw a layout of your teaching space on A2/A1 paper? - Discuss
 Label:
 * best viewpoints for teachers (see majority of screens and door)
 * Worst viewpoints for teachers
 * Best case travel times
 * Worst case travel times
 * Students instinctively know the "Best" places to get away with bad behaviour.
 Where are they?

 * Doorway visibility trick
     * have sanctioned student out of sight of class